Who is in control of your investments?

 My uncle is very upset because he doesn't understand how his 401k works.
 He thinks they are trying to tell him what he can do with his retirement money and so forth.
 I don't know how to explain the basic point behind a 401k or how it works.
 Can you help me?

 Like most good things, the 401k retirement plan has some strings attached.
 And the truth is that Amber's uncle is right.
 The company can, in fact, control the choices for investing the money within the 401k plan.
 In this case, it's a price that's usually worth paying.

 The 401k plan has gained steadily in popularity.
-An estimated $3.5 trillion dollars are invested the plans.
-Studies show that 81% of employees of businesses who offer retirement plans are offered a 401k plan.
+An estimated $4.8 trillion dollars are invested in the plans (source: Investment Company Institute).
+Studies show that approximately 80% of employees of businesses who offer retirement plans are offered a 401k plan (source: AmericanBenefitsCouncil.org).

 So it's not surprising that Amber's uncle has a plan available to him.
 Many financial advisors encourage clients to use 401ks and IRAs to supplement company-sponsored pension plans and Social Security.

-The 401k works pretty simply.
+401k basics are pretty simply.
 The employer will select a plan administrator.
 A number of investment options will be made available within the plan.
 Typically the options will include a guaranteed vehicle (certificates of deposit), a few mutual funds, and the employer's own stock (if it's publicly traded).

 The employee will be allowed to contribute a portion of their wages to the plan.
 There will be a maximum percentage.
 One of the big advantages to the plan is that the amount you contribute reduces your taxable income.
 So if you earned $50,000 last year and contributed $1,000, your taxable income is $49,000.

 You won't pay taxes on the 401k money until you withdraw it.
 Then you'll add any withdrawals to your ordinary income.
 And if you take money before age 59 1/2, you'll also face a 10% penalty, except for certain loan options and approved hardship withdrawals.

 But, by delaying taxes on your contribution, it's like giving yourself a pay raise.
 For someone making $50,000 per year, a 2% contribution could save them $280 in taxes.